 In multiparous cows, the latest Victorian research showed a relationship between cows with low body condition score (BCS) and egg counts greater than 5 epg.
 While the study could not differentiate if low BCS increased worm egg count, or high worm egg count lowered BCS, previous work has shown that infected cattle spent less time grazing which resulted in differences in condition score, liveweight and milk yield5.
 While further work is required to better understand the link between body condition and worm egg count, the results suggest targeting treatment for cows with low body condition should be prioritized.

 Those familiar to worm egg counting, especially in sheep, may think that the very low numbers in cattle don’t warrant any treatment.
 However, lactating cows grazing pasture may produce up to 22.7 kg wet weight of faeces per day, and at 2.5 epg, this roughly equates to 56,000 eggs per day in a single cow's faeces1.
 In an intensively grazed herd, a high level of contamination could have considerable consequences to the level of parasite challenge on pasture.
-Cattle grazing pasture with high levels of parasite challenge are at greater risk or infection and require a greater immune response that comes at expense of production.
+Cattle grazing pasture with high levels of parasite challenge are at greater risk of infection and require a greater immune response that comes at the expense of production.

 A European study that compared the size of the immune response in a population of dairy herds found that the difference between the upper and lower quartiles in daily yield is approximately 1 kg/day2.
 Allowing pastures to become highly contaminated will lead to increased parasite challenge and subsequent production losses in grazing stock.